ClarkWalker/espeak_tts_script/README.md

 1. Clone or otherwise download this repo somewhere into your home directory.
 2. cd into the directory and run `chmod +x tts.sh` to make the script executable.
 3. Now all you need to do is set a keyboard shortcut to run the *tts.sh* script.

-Settings will very between distros and desktops, but the process should be mostly the same.
+	* Settings will very between distros and desktops, but the process of adding a shortcut should be mostly the same.
 For me (again I'm on Linux Mint 19 with the gnome 3 desktop environment runnign on the x window system), the process is.

-* Go to settings,
+		1. Go to settings,
-* search for keyboard shortcuts,
+		2. search for keyboard shortcuts,
-* scroll to the bottom and click add new shortcut,
+		3. scroll to the bottom and click add new shortcut,
-* give it a name and pick a shortcut key combination
+		4. give it a name and pick a shortcut key combination
-* give it the path to the file
+		5. give it the path to the file
 *The important part is giving it the path to the tts.sh file* that's all you have to do is just give it the path to the file for me that is `~/tts/tts.sh`